Ultra-Labs/ultralabs-io/src/markdown-pages/services-page/services.md

   - servicesText: Product design
     servicesTitle: Creative
     servicesListDescription: Design thinking is the foundation of our work.
-It not only underlies the process of designing solutions itself but also serves as ground for the work of the whole team from marketing to development,
+It not only underlies the process of designing solutions but also serves as the groundwork for our whole team from marketing to development.
     servicesImg: /assets/rectangle-430.webp
   - servicesText: Enterprise
     servicesTitle: Robust